Home remedy treatments for cold sores (fever blisters) -

 If you're not careful when you're treating your sores, you can spread the herpes virus to others, or even other parts of your own body.

 Remember, each of the stages of cold sore formation and healing must be considered to be contagious.
-This means that after you have applied any type of treatment you should always properly dispose of any applicator that has come into contact with your sore and wash your hands.
+That means that after you have applied any type of treatment you should always properly dispose of any applicator or item that has come into contact with your sore and wash your hands.